Profile Definition

 Required

 The profile name.
-This is the name UAC uses to find the correct profile during the script execution.
+UAC uses this name to locate and apply the correct profile during script execution.

 description